 Information security expert Christopher Monteiro, who studied Besa Mafia activity in detail back in 2016 and devoted a series of articles to it on his blog, angered the site administrators so much that they threatened him personally.

 Then Monteiro wrote that Besa Mafia is a scam and, to some extent, an urban legend.
 However, the users of the site took their “orders” seriously, they wanted to cause real harm to other people, and the expert tried for a long time to warn the authorities about this danger.

 Unfortunately, law enforcement officers took Besa Mafia seriously only in the 2020s.
 As a result, according to Monteiro, about 25 customers have since been arrested, but the administration of the site has remained elusive until recently.

-For many years, the authorities did not know who was behind the Besa Mafia, since someone “Yura” was responsible for all contacts with users.
-He talked to people who asked questions about the services of killers, encouraged them to make orders, and in broken English tried to dispel all their fears.
-Based on the logs of such chats, the authorities assumed that he lives in Eastern Europe (most likely in Romania).
+For many years, the authorities did not know who was behind the Besa Mafia since someone “Yura” was responsible for all contacts with users.
+He talked to people who asked questions about the services of killers, encouraged them to make orders, and tried to dispel all their fears in broken English.
+Based on the logs of such chats, the authorities assumed that he lived in Eastern Europe (most likely in Romania).
 At the same time, Yura even gave interviews to journalists, changing his voice, but his identity and whereabouts were not known for certain.